 Caravans (meaning trailers in Australian) and caravan parks are everywhere in Oz.
 Trailer Parks.
 Tornado Bait.
 Trailer Trash.
 Drunks on welfare raising families of six kids born from three different fathers (or mothers).
 Lots of stained white tank tops with beer bellies poking out and LOTS of scratching.
 There are any number of negative connotations […]

 Evans Head (about an hour south of Byron Bay) was a surprising treat and a little sample of absolute paradise.
 Knowing we would be kayaking the following morning, we pulled into the nearby caravan park.
 We were surprised to discover it was completely full, save for a handful of un-powered sites in less-than-optimal locations.
 Since […]

 I’m always on the prowl for little differences and idiosyncrasies that add character to a place.
 And Australia is home to many such charming qualities.
 I remember reading a book that described Australia as being “almost home” (the author was American).
 They speak the same language, but with a smaller inset of vocabulary that is unique […]

-“Be careful of the crocs,” Sergio says as we steer our kayaks up a small creek deep in the mangroves.
+(This post was originally published in 2008.
+It has been updated for accuracy of links) “Be careful of the crocs,” Sergio says as we steer our kayaks up a small creek deep in the mangroves.
 “Really?
 There are crocs here?
 Cool!”
-I say, feeling only a little nervous with scenes from Crocodile Dundee flashing through my memory.
-I didn’t really think that there would be crocodiles in this part of […]
+I say, feeling only a little nervous with scenes from Crocodile Dundee flashing through […]

 Here’s how Lonely Planet primed us for the town of Nimbin: Landing in Nimbin can be like entering a social experiment, particularly at noon, when Byron day-trippers arrive en masse and find themselves hectored by dreadlocked, tie-dyed pot dealers on the main street.
 This is the stereotype, of course (not all pot dealers wear tie-dye), […]